 Each business presents a particular reality; therefore, its focus must be defined taking into account the needs, values, and direction of your company specifically.

-Before we go to the data analysis itself, it is necessary to gather all your site content in a viewable and editable file, like a spreadsheet or a specific tool for that.
+Before we go to the data analysis itself, it is necessary to gather all your site content in a viewable and editable file, like a spreadsheet or a specific tool.

-This is the most important step of an audit since this analysis aims precisely to perform a complete sweep on a website.
+This is the most important step of an audit since this analysis aims precisely to perform a complete sweep of a website.

 The simplest way to gather your inventory data is to collect it from your sitemap — if your site does not already have one, you should create this file as soon as possible.